A Class of Multilevel Nonregular Designs for Studying Quantitative Factors: Theoretical Results

-\begin{remark}\rm We can show that if the number of levels is less than 13, Theorem \ref{th2} also holds for type-III recursive designs.
-That is, for a type-III recursive $q^{n-m}$ design $D$, if $q\leq13$, the $E_{b^*}$ with $b^*$ defined in \eqref{eq1} is the unique design with $\beta_3=0$ among all $E_b$'s.
-However, this is not the case for $q\geq17$.
+\begin{theorem} For a recursive $q^{n-m}$ design $D$, if $q$ is an odd prime and $q\leq13$, the $E_{b^*}$ with $b^*$ defined in \eqref{eq1} is the only design with $\beta_3=0$ among all $E_b$'s derived from $D$. \end{theorem} Theorem \ref{thadd} is not true for $q\geq17$.
 A counter example for $q=17$ comes with a $17^{3-1}$ design with $x_3=2x_1+4x_2$.
 By \eqref{eq1}, $b^*=14$.
 Then $E_{14}$ has $\beta_3=0$, while the design $E_4$ with columns $x_1,x_2$, and $x_3+4$ also has zero $\beta_3$.
-That being said, as the number of columns increases, the number of non-type-II recursive regular designs decreases dramatically. \end{remark}
+That being said, as the number of columns increases, the number of non-ordinary-recursive regular designs decreases dramatically so Theorem \ref{th2} works for most recursive designs with many columns. }